mpancia/fppc700-download/README.md

 A CLI tool to download [Form 700](https://www.fppc.ca.gov/Form700.html) PDF reports from the [California Fair Political Practices Commission database](https://form700search.fppc.ca.gov).

+**Note:** This tool is currently a prototype and may not be further developed.

 ```sh
 Usage: fppc700-download [OPTIONS]